boxeehacks/boxeehack/README.md

 What does it do?
 ----------------

-  - Root access telnet support
+  - Root access telnet support (password is "secret")
   - FTP server
   - Improved buffering for Full HD videos
   - Music icon added to the main screen and menu